IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

 Do not select more than `k` blocks past the intersection of all candidate fragments.

 Motivation: ensure that we can still switch to any candidate chain while respecting the maximum rollback limit.

+### ;LoE Fragment

+The common prefix of all candidate fragments, anchored at the tip of the current chain selection

+### ;LoE Tip

+The tip of the LoE fragment

+### ;Long-range Attack

+An attack on Proof-of-Stake blockchain systems that refers to the ability of a minority set of stakeholders to execute the blockchain protocol starting from the genesis block (or any sufficiently old state) and produce a valid alternative history of the system.
+See [this blog post](https://blog.ethereum.org/2014/05/15/long-range-attacks-the-serious-problem-with-adaptive-proof-of-work) by Vitalik Buterin and [this paper](https://iohk.io/en/research/library/papers/stake-bleeding-attacks-on-proof-of-stake-blockchains/) for details.

+## ;Limit on Patience (LoP)

+Disconnect peers that advertise a better header than their current one, but haven't provided it quickly enough.

+Motivation: because of the [LoE](#limit-on-eagerness-loe), we don't select headers past `k` blocks beyond the common intersection of all candidate fragments.
+Therefore, an attacker could prevent a syncing node from making progress by stalling indefinitely at an intersection, promising headers to extend their chain but never delivering them.
+The LoP mitigates that attack.

+In the current version of Genesis, the limit on patience is implemented by a "leaky token bucket" algorithm.

+### ;Token Capacity (TCAP)

+The LoP bucket has an initial and maximal token capacity of `TCAP`.
+A token is gained when the associated peer sends a header with a higher block number than its previous one.
+When the bucket is already at maximum capacity, extra tokens are lost.

+### ;Token Drip Rate (TDRIP)

+When the peer has advertised a header with a higher block number than its previous one, but hasn't served yet, the LoP bucket loses tokens at a rate of `TDRIP` tokens per second.
+When the bucket is empty, the associated peer has exhausted its limit on patience, and gets disconnected.

 ## ;Local root peers